 Write a science fiction story based on this book!

 On May 2, 2004, I was a guest on The Space Show with Dr. David Livingston and discussed Space Station Science and the importance of space settlement to our children's future.
 Listen to the show.

-spaceflight.nasa.gov - Current station and shuttle flights, including online video.
+spaceflight.nasa.gov - Current station flights, including online video.

 sightings/ - Find when ISS will pass over your city.

 www.space.com/ - Watch launches & spacewalks using realtime TV.